juxt/yada/README.md

 Support for other web-severs, such as undertow, are on the road-map.

+## Future compatibility

+If you want to ensure that your code will not break with future releases of yada, you should only use functions from the `yada.yada` namespaces.

+You are free to use other public functions in yada, but please be warned that these can and do change between releases.

 ## Running documentation and examples offline

 Although yada is a library, if you clone this repo you can run the documentation and examples from the REPL.